shin10kudev/weekend-code-challenge/05-show-me-combinations/SOLUTION.md

 The first for loop will go through the integers and generate 2 lists -- one which contains all the combinations for each number, and a second to keep track of the count for each number we need to combine these with (since unlike with a hash, we lose this dimension when using a flattened array).

 The second for loop goes through that array of combinations and generates our output.

-The code becomes a bit tricky, but looks like this:
+But it comes at a cost: time complexity is improved at the expense of space complexity, as you'll see:

 ```js
 const findTheCombinations2 = (number) => {